 The District was established to provide for the design, acquisition, construction, financing, installation, and maintenance of public improvements and services, including streets, park and recreation, water, sanitary sewer, public transportation, mosquito control, traffic and safety controls, and television relay and translation.
 Under its Modified Service Plan, approved by the County on September 14, 2005 (the Service Plan), the District was organized in conjunction with three other related Districts: Sky Ranch Metropolitan District Nos.
 3 through 5 (the Districts).
 The District entered into a Community Authority Board Establishment Agreement with District No. 5 on November 3, 2017 and an Amended and Restated Sky Ranch Community Authority Establishment agreement on September 18, 2018 (effective November 13, 2017).
 The District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement (the CABEA) with District Nos.
+3 and 5 on August 13, 2021 which establishes the Sky Ranch Community Authority Board Establishes the Sky Ranch Community Authority Board Establishes the Sky Ranch Community Authority Board Establishment Agreement (the CABEA) with District Nos.
 3 and 5 on August 13, 2021 which establishes the Sky Ranch Community Authority Board (the CAB).
 The CAB will own, operate and maintain certain public improvements within the boundaries of the Districts that are parties to the CABEA.